vitaliihonta/landing/mdoc/input/workflows-activities.md

 }
 ```

+The `ContentFeedItem` class represents the data Content Sync platform processes and provides the user with.
+Currently, the platform supports `Video` and `Text` content type.
+YouTube puller will produce `Video` content feed items.

 ### YouTube client
-The next step is to define a `YoutubeClient` class to simplify further development.
-The implementation details are not neccessary for this article, so the methods are stubbed with testing data:
+The next step is to define a `YoutubeClient` class.
+That is meant to be a wrapper for YouTube Java APIs to simplify further development.
+However, the implementation details are not neccessary for this article so the methods are stubbed with testing data:
 ```scala mdoc
 // A lot of YouTube Java API imports import com.google.api.services.youtube.model.{